 In week 12 (22 to 28 March 2021 inclusive), the estimated number of deaths stood at 3,100.
 This is over 100 lower than expected for this period and nearly 100 higher than in the previous week (3,001).
 Since week 39 of 2020, weekly mortality has been higher than expected.
 In week 7 of 2021, mortality was approximately the same as expected for this period and in the subsequent weeks it was lower than expected.
 For figures on official COVID-19-related deaths, please visit the RIVM website.
 Read more

 What is the number of deaths among people with long-term care?

-The number of deaths among people receiving care under the Long-term Care Act (Wlz) decreased in week 1 of 2021.
-There were approximately 1,600 deaths among long-term care users, including residents of nursing homes and institutions for the disabled.
-This is approximately 26 percent more than would normally be expected in this period.
+In week 12, the number of deaths among people receiving care under the Long-term Care Act (Wlz) increased slightly.
+There were around 1,050 deaths among long-term care users, including residents of nursing homes and institutions for the disabled.
+This number was over 150 lower than expected.
 Read more

 How is employee sickness absence developing?

 In Q4 2020, illness-related absenteeism among employees in the care and welfare sector stood at 6.9 percent.
 This is the highest Q4 rate since 2002.
 At 8.5 percent, absenteeism was highest in the sector nursing, care and home care.
 In all industries of the economy, the average rate of absenteeism was 4.9 percent in Q4.

 What is the effect of coronavirus on life expectancy?